Serving plate of food

 Melanie Barnett | director of community development, Room in the Inn

-With food donations down as restaurants closed and increased spending to maintain social distancing protocols, operating costs went up.
+The pandemic also meant that food donations decreased as restaurants closed, and operating costs went up in order to maintain social distancing protocols.
 Lower capacity limits for Room in the Inn’s housing programs put government reimbursements at risk, further straining a relatively tight budget.
-A $50,000 grant from long-time partner Bank of America, part of its $100 million commitment to address needs related to the coronavirus in local communities, has been vital to continuing support for daily visitors in a manner that underlines dignity and compassion.
+A $50,000 grant from long-time partner Bank of America was vital to continuing support for daily visitors in a manner that underlines dignity and compassion.

-As Room in the Inn adjusted to providing support in new ways, it also kept an eye on how it can continue to do so in the future.
-For example, Room in the Inn has been adapting the Winter Shelter program, a network of nearly 200 local congregations that shuttle individuals nightly from Room in the Inn to their places of worship.
-“It’s impossible to socially distance in a van with 15 people,” notes Barnett.
-For the winter of 2020-21, for example, the program adopted a hybrid approach, with some individuals hosted at partner congregations and others staying at a centralized shelter.
-Capacity limits continued during the 2021-22 season.
-“We are looking at how we can make sure everyone has a place to stay,” says Barnett.
+As Room in the Inn adjusted to providing support in new ways, it has also kept an eye on how it can continue to do so in a post-pandemic world.
+That effort continues.
+“We are still looking at how we can make sure everyone has a place to stay,” says Barnett.
 “They deserve that.”